 I could write a thesis on how RuneScape changed my life and a second one on how RuneScape changed gaming, but here is not the place to do this.
 So instead, I want to take this opportunity to thank the various employees at RuneScape/Jagex, but more specifically and importantly, I want to thank Andrew, Paul and Ian Gower for their passion, love, and dedication they very clearly injected into early RuneScape.
 Please know in your heart that you changed mine and millions of other’s lives.
 Goodbye RuneScape classic, you did well and you will never be forgotten.

 What first drew my attention to RuneScape was the fact it could be played in your browser on almost any hardware setup and no matter where you logged in, you’d always be EXACTLY where you logged out.
 No losing saves if your computer broke down or having to wait until you were back on your own PC to play again.
-Open a browser at home, school, work, in the library, round a friend’s house and you’d be back in to the action!
+Open a browser at home, school, work, in the library, round a friend’s house and you’d be back into the action!
 That coupled with the fact there were no restrictions hooked me pretty quickly, no getting stuck on a level and not being able to move forward, no playing the boring part of a game just so you could get to the part you enjoyed, no more playing an immersive and huge game that you were forced to experience alone – now I could go anywhere, do anything and all alongside thousands of people all at once and with nothing more than an internet connection and a mouse.

 It felt like there was nothing quite like RuneScape anywhere else on the internet and it quickly became my second life, I met long term and eventual real-life friends on the game and learned the difference between who I was and who I wanted to be, I taught myself better English and Maths skills with more focus and interest than I ever had in school and was perfectly happy to enjoy the different and unique fruits that both my real and RuneScape life had to offer in tandem.

-Playing RS Classic actually helped me appreciate the game more as a RuneScape 2 player, as I was able to recognise just how far the game had come both graphically and technically, I enjoyed it for what it was and would have loved it had I discovered it earlier, but given the choice I stuck with RuneScape 2 and never looked back.
+Playing RS Classic actually helped me appreciate the game more as a RuneScape 2 player, as I was able to recognise just how far the game had come both graphically and technically, I enjoyed it for what it was and would have loved it had I discovered it earlier, but given the choice, I stuck with RuneScape 2 and never looked back.
 Games weren’t played like this on the scale that RuneScape was before Classic showed the industry how it’s done and for that many, many developers in the industry have the Gower brothers to thank, and us as players – will never forget the legacy that it afforded to us.

-I come and go with years in between and sometimes I think I may never return but RuneScape will always have a particular lure over me, I even went back to RuneScape classic during the 10th anniversary and to celebrate leveled my Classic character up enough to earn 100,000gp and suit myself up in a full black armour set.
+I come and go with years in between and sometimes I think I may never return but RuneScape will always have a particular lure over me, I even went back to RuneScape classic during the 10th anniversary and to celebrate levelled my Classic character up enough to earn 100,000gp and suit myself up in a full black armour set.
 I’ll always consider myself a RuneScape player, whether I’m actively playing or not.
-Bring on retirement world, hopefully RuneScape is still there waiting for me with open arms!
+Bring on retirement world, hopefully, RuneScape is still there waiting for me with open arms!

 It’s hard to really see which games were inspired by RuneScape as there really isn’t another title quite like it, but it’s fair to say that the likes of MMO RPGs like World of Warcraft, Wurm Online, Guild Wars, Drakensang Online and Albion Online most likely wouldn’t quite be as they are today without RuneScape’s impact on the industry.